Xymist/hugo-public/content/post/using-caddy-with-rails.md

 ```

 It's that simple.
 And that much of a pain to find.
 There is a handy dandy preset called `websockets` which you would think would help with this, but no, have a 502 and go back to the beginning.
+It's worth noting that you need to set config.public_file_server.enabled = true in your production.rb to get any images or css, though; Caddy's `gzip` function doesn't appear to serve the Rails asset pipeline correctly, so you need to have Puma do that as well.

 Still easier than doing your own SSL.